fudoniten/nexus-client/README.md

 - Provides a CLI for easy interaction.
 - Uses HMAC for request authentication.

-## Installation

-To install the Nexus client, clone the repository and ensure you have the necessary dependencies installed.
-You can use the provided `deps.edn` file to manage dependencies with tools like Clojure CLI.

 ## Usage

 The Nexus client can be run from the command line.
 Use the `--help` option to see available commands and options.